Definition of PESTLE Analysis

 PESTLE Tool Usage

-- List all PESTLE factors and brainstorm with experts.
+- List all PESTLE factors and brainstorm with subject matter experts.

 - Identify the implications of each event noted in the analysis for the project.
 It is important to assess their impact over time, by type, and by dynamics.